How can I track changes that have been made to a model?

 How to control when Change Tracking is enabled for new and existing hydraulic models

 By default, change tracking is disabled.
 To access the change tracking options, click the command button in the bottom-right corner of the Review group on the Review tab of the ribbon.
+You can also use the Search Ribbon field in the upper right of the Ribbon interface to search for "Change Tracking Options."

 The change tracking options include options for both new and existing hydraulic models.
 The default for new hydraulic models is "Prompt".
 With this option, you are prompted whether you want change tracking enabled or disabled.